dm-advisor/plaitpy/README.md

 ORDER BY academic_year, academic_term, applicant_id;`

     Note 1: The AND in the last WHERE clause in the above query excludes the rows with duplicate application_id values (refer to the note in the previous step).
+In this situation, the application_id of the duplicate rows in the applicants file end up with null values in the admits file.
+You can confirm this by running the following query:

+    `with temp as (
+    select a.academic_year, a.academic_term, a.applicant_id as applicant_applicant_id, b.applicant_id as admit_applicant_id
+    from datamorph_demo.applicant_raw_delta a
+    left outer join datamorph_demo.admission_raw_delta b
+    on a.applicant_id = b.applicant_id
+    and a.academic_year = b.academic_year
+    and a.academic_term = b.academic_term
+    ) select * from temp where admit_applicant_id is null;`

     Note 2: {year} = 2023, 2022, 2021, 2020 or 2019 and {term} = 2